Jeremy-Chik/comp2000_2024/worksheet.md

 And answer the following questions about them:

   * These repositories are at two different websites - github and bitbucket - what are these sites?
 What service do they provide?
 Which is better?
+  The second repositories has the best service because it shows a great site of to show the overview and the installation of the complier.
   * Who made the last commit to repository A?
+  Matthew Roberts
   * Who made the first commit to repository A?
+  Jon Mountjoy
   * Who made the first and last commits to repository B?
+  Dave Pearce
   * Are either/both of these projects active at the moment? 🤔 If not, what do you think happened?
+  No they are not active at the moment.
   * 🤔 Which file in each project has had the most activity?

 # Task 2